The PC-9/A is a critical part of all Air Force pilot training.

-At RAAF Base Pearce, trainee ADF pilots, having successfully completed the Basic Flying Course at the ADF Basic Flying Training School at Tamworth, undertake the Advanced Flying Training Course with No 2 Flying Training School, during which they fly 130 hours in the PC-9/A.
+Trainee ADF pilots, having successfully completed the Basic Flying Course at the ADF Basic Flying Training School at Tamworth, undertake the Advanced Flying Training Course with Number 2 Flying Training School at RAAF Base Pearce.
+During this training, they fly 130 hours in the PC-9/A.

 The PC-9/A, designed by Pilatus Switzerland and built under license by Hawker de Havilland in Sydney, was introduced to the Air Force in 1987.
 Pilot training in the aircraft commenced in 1989.